 The master’s degree in gender and women’s studies provides advanced feminist training in gender analysis for students with a variety of academic backgrounds and career plans.
 Incorporating local, cross-cultural and transnational emphases, the curriculum encourages students and faculty from the humanities, arts, social sciences and natural sciences to develop innovative ways of expanding knowledge about gender in global, local, and historical contexts.
-As the name gender and women’s studies indicates, the M.A. retains the emphasis on women’s lives and situations that have historically informed the field of women’s studies, while also emphasizing the incisive import of gender as a category of analysis transforming knowledge about, for example, masculinity and men’s lives, transgendered lives, as well as other complex topics.
 The degree engages the wide-ranging and multidisciplinary perspectives associated with gender studies and women’s studies: queer studies, transgender studies, sexuality studies, race and ethnicity studies, disability studies, area and global studies, cultural studies, postcolonial and transnational studies.

 Application Due Date

-The following items are required as a part of the graduate application for the MA Program in the Department of Gender and Women’s Studies:
+The following items are required as a part of the graduate application:

 1) One (1) copy of official transcripts or academic records from each institution attended.
 International academic records must be in the original language and accompanied by an official English translation.
 Documents must be issued by the school with the official seal/stamp and an official signature.